0atman/noboilerplate/scripts/40-compiler-driven-development.md

 The compiler is happy, and if the compiler is happy, I am happy.

-But there's a cherry on top of CDD, in Rust.
+But there's a cherry on top of simple CDD, in Rust.
-The Compiler statically analysing our code is all very well, but that's not the only compile-time analysis we can do.
+The Compiler statically analysing our code is all very well, but that's not the only compile-time analysis that we can do.

 Let's set clippy on our code.